ProspectOne/flexbalancer-js-docs/docs/Advanced-Use-Cases.md

 Well, it might happen that one of our CDN Providers has stable better performance statistics than others and thus always will be the only one selected, so all our 'balancing' with the single provider will make no sense.
 So we are going to apply 'penalty' - let's call it `padding` and worsen the performance results with the purpose to have our answers balanced.

-If all providers have 'low' availability - we will use the `default` provider.
+If all providers have 'low' availability for the last hour - we will use the `default` provider.

 First - our `configuration`:
 ```typescript